 BRIDG uses healthcare datatypes as its syntax to frame these semantics in a way that “bridges” CDISC Foundational Standards, research and healthcare concepts, and many organizations.
 Semantic and syntactic standards are necessary to facilitate software interoperability, where different systems can meaningfully exchange data.
 When used to design software systems and databases, BRIDG supports interoperability.

-> BRIDG is a CDISC, HL7 (Healthcare Level 7) and ISO (International Standards Organization) standard.
+BRIDG is a CDISC, HL7 (Healthcare Level 7) and ISO (International Organization for Standardization) standard.
 BRIDG 5.0 and prior releases are available to view or download, requiring Enterprise Architect tool, at the model’s website.

-> Stakeholders and Development
+Stakeholders and Development

 For nearly ten years, CDISC, U.S. National Cancer Institute (NCI), Food and Drug Administration (FDA), HL7 and ISO have been key BRIDG stakeholders.
 These stakeholders, as well as members of academia, clinical research organizations, information technology teams and others have participated in the ongoing development and maintenance of BRIDG through its Modeling Team, Working Group and Steering Committee.